shannonlui/pixel-artify/README.md

 ## Features
 - [x] Pixelate uploaded images with customizable pixel size
 - [x] Adjust contrast, brightness, saturation, and color palette
-- [x] Paint tools including eraser and color selection
+- [x] Paint, erase and color selection on canvas
-- [ ] Customizable brush size
-- [ ] Resizable canvas
+- [ ] Resizable canvas and image export
 - [ ] Zooming and panning the canvas
 - [ ] Undo or redo changes